sellvana/sellvana/html/README (IMPORTANT).txt

 	startWatchMode.bat - A shortcut to start watch mode on fulleron-theme.styl (This also compiles on save replacing the fulleron-theme.css file so use with caution)

+	dashboard - Contains the less version of the timeline

 *Note: In order to compile the stylus code you need to install stylus (npm install -g stylus)